5 Budget Friendly Activities for a Rainy Day in Ubud, Bali

-On our previous trip to Ubud, Bali, we found ourselves in this very situation.
-While we had initial excitement experiencing the thunderstorm from our balcony at Ubud View Bungalow, we hadn’t really thought of any activities that didn’t involve being out in the lovely sunshine such as exploring temples, wandering the markets, or simply lazing by the pool.
+On our recent trip to Ubud, Bali, we found ourselves in this very situation.
+We had initial excitement experiencing the thunderstorm from our balcony at Ubud View Bungalow.
+However, we hadn’t really thought of any activities that didn’t involve being out in the lovely sunshine such as exploring temples, wandering the markets, or simply lazing by the pool.

-As the thunderstorm continued overnight and into the morning, we found ourselves pondering on what to do with our days not knowing how many we would have to fill with ‘rainy day’ activities.
+The thunderstorm continued overnight and into the morning.
+We found ourselves pondering on what to do with our days, not knowing how many we would have to fill with budget friendly rainy day activities.

 After some serious thought and a little research, we managed to compile a list of several fun things we could do while the thunderstorm continued outside.

-We quickly figured out that if a thunderstorm calls for anything, its a bit of self-care such as a spa day or yoga class and a bit of indulgence such as enjoying delicious food and drinks.
+We quickly figured out that if a thunderstorm calls for anything, it’s a bit of self-care.
+For example, this might involve taking a spa day or a yoga class and later indulging in delicious food and drinks.